symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

-Having different ``AppKernels`` might be useful to enable different front controllers (on potentially different servers) to run parts of your application independently (for example, the admin UI, the frontend UI and database migrations).
+Having different ``AppKernels`` might be useful to enable different front controllers (on potentially different servers) to run parts of your application independently (for example, the admin UI, the front-end UI and database migrations).

 .. note::